 - Health Unit – 5th Floor; 7:30 a.m.-4 p.m. weekdays (nurse, physician available limited hours).

 - Minneapolis Skyway Access – 2nd floor and Level P1; 6 a.m.-6 p.m. weekdays (restaurants, shopping, parking).

 - Vending – Rooms 263 and 505.

 Architecture & Landscaping

 Standing 30 stories, the courthouse features a modern steel-frame and stone-face design and has won GSA Design Excellence Awards for both architecture and landscaping.
 The 50,000-square-foot plaza, designed by Martha Schwartz, features grass mounds planted with jack pines, suggesting the glacial drumlins common to Minnesota during the Ice Age.

 Art in Architecture

-Rockman by Tom Otterness is a series of rock-like sculptures representing animals and humans immersed in labor and recreational activities scattered across the courthouse's lawn.
+Rockman by Tom Otterness is a series of rock-like bronze sculptures representing animals and humans immersed in labor and recreational activities scattered across the courthouse's lawn.
 The centerpiece is a 15-foot-tall "rock" mound made of several characters.
-For additional photos access the Rockman Gallery within GSA's Fine Arts Collection.
+For additional photos access the Rockman gallery within GSA's Fine Arts Collection.

 The shortcut for this page is www.gsa.gov/minneapolisct.